 1. Do a search on LinkedIn or use Sales Navigator

 As we said earlier, you can use LinkedIn free version and play with filters and boolean requests.

 Or you can use Sales Navigator for more advanced searches.

 2. Copy the link of your search

-3. Use this phantom to get emails from your prospects.
+3. Use Phantombuster to get emails from your prospects.

-Oh, it's even better to use this workflow in combo with lemlist, let me show you...
+Oh, and it's even better to use this workflow in combo with lemlist, let me show you how we do it...

 I rarely use the same LinkedIn prospecting message template for every prospect.

 Whenever I'm writing one, the copy depends on the objective itself.